 - Temporary disability benefits: If unable to work, a police officer may be eligible for temporary disability benefits, which amount to two-thirds of the injured officer’s regular wages, up to a specific maximum amount.

-- Permanent disability benefits: An injured police officer who suffers a permanent disability due to a work-related injury may also be eligible for permanent disability benefits.
+- Permanent disability benefits: An injured police officer permanently disabled due to a work injury may also qualify for permanent disability benefits.
 Permanent disability benefits are calculated using key factors such as the severity of the disability and the officer’s earning capacity.

-- Death benefits: If a police officer is killed in the line of duty, their surviving family members may be eligible to receive death benefits, which include funeral expenses, lost wages, and a one-time, lump sum payment.
+- Death benefits: If a police officer is killed in the line of duty, family members can receive death benefits, which include funeral expenses, lost wages, and a one-time lump sum payment.

 In addition to the core benefits listed above, police officers in California are also entitled to certain other unique benefits, which include: